Valera6/normalize_bvol/README.md

 Transform this crap into a 3n tensor, with [years, weeks, days]
 // to keep in mind - the fucking days are hillariosly unstable, and will have different sub-influence patterns during weekends
+### apparently, polars solves this.
+The problem is now trivial; I'll come back to this after defining functionality of my lib is up